hanghi/mergeSortParallel/README.md

 CUDA MERGE SORT - FOR SURVEY - IMPLEMENTATION

-This code only use to survey.
+This code only uses to survey.
 It's not fast, or efficient